Enhancing Video Large Language Models with Structured Multi-Video Collaborative Reasoning: Method

-\textbf{Step 5: Video graph establishment.} Built upon $\mathcal{B}$, $\mathcal{T}$ and $\mathcal{G}^{\text{Text}}$, we establish the graph representation for both the target video and related videos.
-Our graph consists of the \textit{nodes}, \textit{intra-frame edges} and \textit{inter-frame edges}.
-The \textit{node} represents the features of the object in the video.
-To get the node-level features, we use the detecting results $\mathcal{B}$ to crop them from the keyframes and use OpenCLIP~\cite{cherti2023reproducible} to extract their visual features.
-Specifically, we only utilize the [CLS] token as the output.
-Since the regions are pre-cropped, the [CLS] token already retains a fine-grained feature representation, eliminating the need to use all output tokens.
-This significantly reduces the number of tokens required to represent the visual modality.
-The \textit{intra-frame edge} is represented by the predicates of each triplet, which indicates the spatial and interacting relationships between objects within one frame.
-The \textit{inter-frame edge} connects objects in different frames with the same tracking ID, indicating their temporal relationships.
-Through the above steps, we can establish the graph-structured representation of both the target video and its related videos for further collaboration.
+\textbf{Step 5: Video graph establishment.} Built upon the filtered textual scene graph $\hat{\mathcal{G}}^{\text{Text}}$ and the keyframes $\mathcal{F}_{\{0,\dots,N\}}$ corresponding to each triplet, we establish the graph-based structured video representation for both the target video and related videos.
+Specifically, the graph consists of the \textit{nodes}, \textit{intra-frame edges}, and \textit{inter-frame edges}.
+The \textit{node} represents the features of the object or subject in the video.
+For node-level features, we first leverage Qwen3-Embedding~\cite{zhang2025qwen3} to extract the text features $\mathbf{T}$ from $\hat{\mathcal{G}}^{\text{Text}}$, transforming the text into feature representation for each object and subject, then, we introduce Pooling Attention to extract effective visual features based on text features and the keyframes $\mathcal{F}_{\{0,\dots,N\}}$ and perform adaptive weighted fusion with original text features to obtain a more robust node-level feature representation.
+Further details regarding this process will be provided in Sec.~\ref{sec:graph_fusion}.
+The \textit{intra-frame edge} is represented by the predicate of each triplet, representing spatial and interacting relationships between objects and objects within one frame.
+Meanwhile, the \textit{inter-frame edge} links objects across different frames that share the same subjects and objects, thereby modeling their temporal relationships.
+Through the above steps, we can establish the graph-based structured video representation of both the target video and its related videos for further collaboration.